clarkb21/Election_Analysis/README.md

  - Based on the results, the winner of the election was Diana DeGette, who received 73.8% of the vote with 272,892 votes.

 ## Challenge Overview
+- Additionally, I reported the following along with the election audit:
+1. Vote count for each county included
+2. Percentage of the total vote for each county
+3. County with the most votes

 ## Challenge Summary